 “People have been asking a lot whether it’s a comedy or a drama and I don’t think it matters.
 It’s a drama with a lot of jokes in it, because these characters are ludicrous.
 They are ludicrous because life is ludicrous.
 It all is,” muses Macfadyen.

 By turns tragic and hilarious, the show is, above all else relevant.
-In the climate of Trump’s America, Macfadyen agrees that it is striking a particular chord.
-It is also hard to watch the show without considering the many apparent parallels to the Murdoch empire, although writer Jesse Armstrong has insisted that it has not been a direct dramatisation of the Australian media tycoon.
+It is hard to watch the show without considering the many apparent parallels to the Murdoch empire, although writer Jesse Armstrong has insisted that it has not been a direct dramatisation of the Australian media tycoon.
 The most blatant common denominator being that, behind all of the politics and billions of dollars, is a warring family — in this show headed by the Lear-esque Logan Roy (played with terrifying ferocity by Brian Cox).

 "This script plays so well with the notion that we behave differently around different people...”